 But knowing what to do — and what resources or tools are available to you — should your home sustain damage from unexpected weather can help you prevent more issues from emerging later down the road.

-Why Post-Storm Inspections, Maintenance and Repairs Are Necessary
+Why Post-Storm Inspections, Maintenance, and Repairs Are Necessary

 Unfortunately, the aftermath of a bad storm can leave damage — if not devastation — in its wake.
-Whether it is a blizzard in April, summer thunderstorm or destructive tornado, the state of Minnesota finds itself regularly affected by severe weather systems.
+Whether it is a blizzard in April, a summer thunderstorm, or a destructive tornado, the state of Minnesota finds itself regularly affected by severe weather systems.
 As such, Minnesota homeowners must be vigilant in order to protect the value of their homes.
 Taking quick and decisive actions like checking for damage or making timely repairs can help you minimize the extent of such damage to the exterior or interior of your house.

 Common types of damage you may see after a storm can include, but are not limited to, the following:

 Over time, if such damage is left unexamined or in a state of disrepair, problems from exposure and leakage can weaken structural integrity, cause mold or mildew, and prove hazardous to the safety and health of you or your loved ones.

 If you are lucky and damage to the outside of your home is minor or simply cosmetic, restoration efforts may not require urgency.
 In some cases, you may even be able to devise a temporary resolution until a professional can take a look at the matter.
 However, should you see or suspect major structural damage to an inaccessible area, such as a second story or rooftop, it is crucial to call in back-up and have it addressed immediately.

 Of course, while most ground-level damage is easily surveyable by you, a loved one, or a friend, storm damage to your roof or the second floor of your home can require more experience and equipment to assess.
 Hiring an expert with the know-how and tools to inspect your roof using the traditional method is one option, but we certainly don’t recommend doing it yourself.